 This is part two of our “Let’s Talk about Real-time PCR” post, so check out part one if you haven’t yet.

-Are you seeing strange or unexpected results in your quantitative PCR (qPCR) reactions?
+Are you seeing strange or unexpected results in your quantitative real-time PCR (qPCR) reactions?
 Here are some commonly experienced issues, and some possible solutions to try.

-1. Why is my PCR efficiency so low?
+Why is my PCR efficiency so low?

 Double check the primer sequences to make sure there are no potential competing reactions.
 Run a melting curve to make sure you aren’t amplifying unexpected products.
 Reaction conditions may need to be optimized.

-2. My PCR efficiency is too high!
+My PCR efficiency is too high!
 How is it possible to have an efficiency greater than 1?

-3. Why are my Ct values so low?
+Why are my Ct values so low?
 There's no way there was that much target in my sample.

+A reason there is amplification in the no-template control could be due to contamination.
 Contamination is a major consideration when carrying out PCR.
 Make sure your pipettes and workplace are clean so you are not potentially transferring amplified products from a previous experiment into your solutions.
 Also, run a melting curve to see if you are amplifying primer dimers.